nervoustwit/mingus/README.md

-ZendSkeletonApplication
+Mingus
 =======================

 Introduction
 ------------
-This is a simple, skeleton application using the ZF2 MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with ZF2.
+This is a simple content management system built on ZF2 that requires a minimum knowledge of programming.

 Installation